sibgit/sibgit.github.io/exercises_advanced_topics.md

    :warning:
-   Note that we are only re-ordering commits that affect completely different files, but we are keeping the order of commits that affect the same file in the same order, because they "build on each other" (e.g. we could not have the commit that edits the file `normal_mode` before the commit that creates it!).
+   Note that we are only re-ordering commits that affect completely different files, but we are keeping the order of commits that affect the same file in the same relative order, because they "build on each other" (e.g. we could *not* have the commit that edits the file `normal_mode.md` before the commit that creates it!).

    <br>